Computational quantum transport: a scattering approach perspective: Numerical algorithms

 This review has focused on discrete models.
 In some specific cases, it is also possible to perform wave-matching directly in the continuum \cite{szafer1989,usuki1994,crawford2002} or by treating part of the system (e.g., the leads) directly in the continuum \cite{lent1990}.

 Last, let us mention two alternative techniques that are slightly different from the mainstream approach.
-The Complex Absorbing Potential (CAP) technique can be used to bypass solving the lead problem by including a finite part of the lead in the calculation in presence of a smoothly varying complex potential \cite{driscoll2008}.
+The Complex Absorbing Potential (CAP) technique can be used to bypass solving the lead problem by including a finite part of the lead in the calculation in the presence of a smoothly varying complex potential \cite{zhang2007,driscoll2008, bubin2010,zhang2013,xie2014}.
+This imaginary potential absorbs the incoming waves before they can be reflected by the finite boundary.
+The accuracy of this method is controlled by the smoothness of the imaginary potential (hence the size of the part of the lead which is added) since any abrupt variation generates reflections \cite{weston2016}.
 In the Contact Block Reduction (CBR) approach, one approximates the Green's function of the isolated scattering region part by selecting only a finite fraction of the eigenstates of the closed system \cite{mamaluy2003}.